KobusErasmus/vim-savesess/README.md

 for the first time.
 This session file is created in the directory that the file you edit is in.
 To make unique session files, the session files contain the name of the file.
 For example, if you edit a file called "info.txt", the session file ".info.txt.vsess" will be created.

-Please note that this plugin may not be what you want.
-A session file is created for **every** file that you edit, including system config files, and thus session files are created all over the place.
-However, if you (as with me) want this to happen, then consider adding "*.vsess" in your .gitignore files.
+Thus, you may want to consider adding "*.vsess" in your .gitignore files.

 ## Installation